Iam-Iman/predictive_insights/README.md

 ### Expected Run Times

-- Total expected time to run entire notebook = .... minutes
+- Total expected time to run entire notebook = approximately 4 minutes
+- Long duration times because of GridSearchCV for the XGBClassifier model.

 ## Conclusion

 In conclusion, this project effectively addressed the critical issue of youth unemployment in South Africa using machine learning.
-Two models, Random Forest Classifier and XGBoost Classifier, were developed and fine-tuned, achieving impressive ROC AUC scores of 0.8... and 0.8.., respectively.
+Two models, Random Forest Classifier and XGBoost Classifier, were developed and fine-tuned, achieving  ROC AUC scores of 0.8244 and 0.8561, respectively.
 Notably, demographic features such as gender, along with other factors including province, geography, status, tenure, school quintile, round, age, and education level, played significant roles in determining youth employment outcomes.
 These insights provide a deeper understanding of the complex dynamics influencing youth employment outcomes and support evidence-based decision-making for organizations like Predictive Insights.

 ---